 Introducing The Loyola School: Elementary K-4

-The school will build upon the successful model of LELC by offering quality kindergarten through fourth grade to 200 children including current LELC students and other Baltimore City boys and girls.
+The Loyola School will build upon the successful model of LELC by offering quality kindergarten through fourth* grade to 200 children including LELC PreK graduates and other Baltimore City boys and girls.

-This elementary school will provide high-quality education that leads to improved outcomes to meet the needs of at-risk students in Baltimore City and ensures that the key ingredients to student success—access to early childhood programs, effective teachers, rigorous curriculum, and parent involvement—are available to them.
+This elementary school provides high-quality education that leads to improved outcomes to meet the needs of at-risk students in Baltimore City and ensures that the key ingredients to student success—access to early childhood programs, effective teachers, rigorous curriculum, and parent involvement—are available to them.

 Our founder, Rev. Bill Watters, S.J., and the Board of Trustees plan to renovate buildings donated by the St. Ignatius Historic Trust to The Loyola School to construct the new elementary school.